Jim-Fan/ncl/README.md

 In early stage, ncl was anticipated to be BASIC-like interpreted language which is proved to be not-so-trivial to implement.
-By shifting semantics towards "compiled" assembly language, following difficulties are avoided:
+By making syntax and semantics similar to assembly language, following difficulties are avoided:

-* Syntax tree
+* Syntax tree: each line of ncl code is a represented by a simple C struct
-* Symbol table
+* Symbol table: The only "variables" are 26 pre-defined registers
-* Variable scope management
+* Variable scope: The registers are globally available

-Despite ncl is an extremely primitive and unpractical, there is still possible room for further extension (see below).
+Despite ncl is an extremely primitive and pathetically impractical, there is possible room for further extension (see below).

 Language  Description